 - AMP (Accelerated Mobile Pages) implementation and best practices.
 AMP has the potential to improve visibility in mobile search results.

 Web content management systems offer lots of customization and flexibility.
-They were created by web and software developers with limited knowledge of SEO.
-There are often fixes and best practices which should be applied to make your web content management system search engine friendly.
+They are created by web and software developers with limited knowledge of SEO.
+There are often fixes and best practices that should be applied to make your web content management system search engine friendly.
 If you're writing your own software or customizing the heck out of your CMS/WCM, we will work with your web and software developers to create web applications and web pages that are search engine and user-friendly.

 If your website migration means that web URLs will change on your new website, you must develop a redirect plan to redirect from pages on the old site to the appropriate and relevant content on the new site.
 Getting links naturally is exactly what Google and search engines want, so you don't let a website migration wipe out all of the links you've earned over the years.
 If you don't put a redirect plan in place, you risk losing equity for the links you've earned, resulting in decreased search engine visibility and visitors coming from search engines.